EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 One important aspect to note about this fixture is that it is initialized once per whole test suite run, not once per test case.
 Specifically, the code within the `DatabaseFixture`'s constructor gets executed once, before all of the test cases.
 Similarly, the code in `DatabaseFixture`'s `Dispose` method get executed once at the end, after all test cases have been run.

 This means that our test database deletion and recreation step now happens only once for the entire test suite.
 This is not good with our current implementation because that means that individual test cases no longer run with a fresh, empty database.
-This can be good for performance though, as long as we update our test cases so that they run within database transactions.
+This can be good for performance though, as long as we update our test cases to run within database transactions.
 Let's do just that.

-# Using transactions to reset the state of the database
+### Using transactions to reset the state of the database

 Here's how we update out test class so that each test case runs within a transaction: